ArduCAM/Arduino/README.md

 ## 3. Upload the examples
 In the example folder there are seven sub-directories for different ArduCAM models and the host application.

 The `Mini` folder is for ArduCAM-Mini-2MP and ArduCAM-Mini-5MP modules.
 The `Mini_5MP_Plus` folder is for ArduCAM-Mini-5MP-Plus (OV5640/OV5642) modules.
 The `RevC` folder is for ArduCAM-Shield-RevC or ArduCAM-Shield-RevC+ shields.
 The `Shield_V2` folder is for ArduCAM-Shield-V2 shield.
 The `host_app` folder is host capture and display application for all of ArduCAM modules.
 The `RaspberryPi` folder is examples used for Raspberry Pi platform, see [more instruction](https://github.com/ArduCAM/Arduino/tree/master/ArduCAM/examples/RaspberryPi).
 The `ESP8266` folder is for ArduCAM-ESP8266-UNO board examples for library compatibility.

 If you are using the ESP8266, please use the  [ESP8266](https://github.com/ArduCAM/ArduCAM_ESP8266_UNO) repository instead, which uses the [json board manager script](http://www.arducam.com/downloads/ESP8266_UNO/package_ArduCAM_index.json).

-To use these examples, simply edit the code to select the correct COM port and Arduino board, and then uploade the sketch to your board.
+To use these examples, simply edit the code to select the correct COM port and Arduino board, and then upload the sketch to your board.

 # Video tutorials
 There are two video tutorials available on YouTube: